TomsProject/tpassets/README.md

 Thanks to Vercel, we can have a better network performance with Vercel AGA.

-AGA's one big problem is that it dosn't support IPv6, so we use Google Cloud CDN to slove this.
+AGA's one big problem is that it dosn't support IPv6, so we use Cloudflare CDN to slove this.

 That's all about this repository and I hope you'll enjoy it!